Kurento/kurento/source/user/troubleshooting.rst

    /usr/bin/kurento-media-server 2>&1 | grep -P 'rtpjitterbuffer.*(Received packet|Queue full)'

 With this command, a new line will get printed for each single *Received packet*, plus an extra line will appear informing about *Queue full* whenever a packet is dropped.

-There is not much you can fine tune in KMS to solve this problem; the most practical solution is to reduce the amount of data, mostly by decreasing either video resolution or video bitrate.

-Kurento Media Server is known to work well receiving videos of up to **720p** resolution (1280x720) at **30fps** and around **2Mbps**.
-If you are using values beyond those, there is a chance that KMS will be unable to process all incoming data on time, and this will cause that buffers fill up and frames get dropped.
-Try reducing the resolution of your input videos to see if this helps solving the issue.